 $100-300/mo: Where Execution Starts

 This is the most crowded tier in the market and the one where the monitoring-vs-execution distinction matters most.
-Four platforms create content at this price range.
-Three others offer monitoring with more features than the budget tier.
+Several platforms create content in and around this range, while others offer monitoring with more features than the budget tier.
+Note that Gauge, covered below, sits at the top of this band at $599 with no cheaper entry point.

 Loudmink ($99-599/mo)